But doesn't it feel like everyone is blogging? How does the target group become aware of YOU and YOUR PRODUCT?

 You convince with precise information.
 The blog post conveys expert knowledge, which leads to trust in your business.
 It is then only a small step to your product/service as a solution.

 Content is King?
 Definitely!
-And here you get to meet our content queen Sandra.
+And here you get to meet our content queen Barbara.
 To kneel down successful blogging is her business.
 SEO-proven of course.
 And your business will profit from that, too.